aewshopping/ssg-deploy-test/src/posts/reviews/2024-09-06-review-flint-tools-field-guide.md

 An eyeball looms.
 Squints.

 Tumbling into darkness.
 Enclosed.
-Bumping up and down - m  o v  e m e  n t.
+Bumping up and down, m--o-v--e-m-e--n-t.

 Light again.
 Placed next to a book.
 The Flint Tools Field Guide.
 Fingers pointing.
 To me.
 To the book.
 To me.
 To the book.
 Voices vibrate the air.